 One of the favorite tactics of a predator is to ask children to keep secrets.
 They often develop a relationship with children that involves one secret after another.

-They depend on the silence of their victims and this is why many abuse victims are reluctant to come forward.
-Predators start out with small secrets that seem like a game to test the child.
+They depend on the silence of their victims, and this is why many abuse victims are reluctant to come forward.
+Predators start with small secrets that seem like a game to test the child.

 Then they gauge when the time is right for them to molest a child and ask them to keep it a secret.
 Let your child know that no one should ask them to keep secrets from their parents.

 Final Thoughts on How to Protect your Children from Sexual Predators